mbrooker/mbrooker-blog/_posts/2022-01-31-deployments.md

 You'll find a lot of opinions about deployments on the internet.
 Some folks will say that teams have to be able to deploy from commit to global production in minutes.
 Others will point out that their industry has multi-year product cycles.
 It's a topic that people feel strongly about, and for good reason.
 As usual with these kinds of topics, most of the disagreement doesn't come from actual disagreement, but from people with wildly different goals and tradeoffs in mind.
 Without being explicit about what we're trying to achieve, our risk tolerance, and our desired reward, it's impossible to have a productive conversation on this topic.
 This post is an attempt to disentangle that argument a little bit, and explain my perspective.

 That perspective is clearly focused on the world I work in - offering cloud-based services to large groups of customers.
 Some of that applies to software more generally, and some applies only to that particular context.
+I have also used the word *deployment* here to stand in for all production changes, including both software and configuration changes, and the actions of operators in general.

 **Tradeoffs exist**